isomerpages/enterprisesg-sac-old/_services/0h-validation-and-verification-bodies-accreditation-services.md

 ---
-layout: leftnav-page-content
-title: "Validation and Verification Bodies"
+title: 'Validation and Verification Bodies'
 permalink: /services/accreditation-services/validation-and-verification-bodies
-collection_name: services
-second_nav_title: "Accreditation Services"
+third_nav_title: 'Accreditation Services'

 ---

 ## About

 Accreditation is an endorsement of a validation/verification body's independence, integrity and technical competence.
 Most importantly, accreditation provides a validation/verification body (V/VB) with a trust mark and confidence to offer its services nationally and globally.